xingyaoww/gif-reply/data/README.md

 ROI metadata is only required to train the `PEPE` model.
 Additional ROI metadata can be extracted using [bottom-up-attention](https://github.com/airsplay/py-bottom-up-attention).

-Preparation script to extract ROIs can be found [here (forthcomming)](TODO), and it will add the following two fields of data.
+Preparation script to extract ROIs can be found [here (forthcomming)](TODO), and it will add the following two fields of data into a updated pickle file `gif-metadata-with-roi.pkl`.
 - `roi_feature`: extracted ROI features on four frames sampled from each quartile of the gif’s length.
 - `roi_labels`: extracted ROI labels on four frames sampled from each quartile of the gif’s length.